Veterans' Health at Home® Self-Care Guide

 • Satisfaction surveys are given to patients and providers at first receipt of the guide.

 • Surveys regarding satisfaction and cost efficiency are sent to patients at six months post receipt.

-• Results show positive responses from the veteran patients and the providers.
+• Results show positive responses from the Veteran patients and the providers.

-VA Southern Oregon Rehabilitation Center:
+A Southern Oregon Rehabilitation Center:

-• Veterans Health Home is given to every new patient at our Group Orientation Visits (GOV).
+Veterans Health at Home® is given to every new patient at our Group Orientation Visits (GOV).
 It is used as a primer.
 When we go through the health maintenance portion of the presentation, we refer to the book and the specific pages and they follow along.
 We have them fill in the health maintenance data, i.e. last flu shot, colonoscopy etc. We also advise the patient to use it to look up symptoms i.e. earache, urinary tract infections, stomach issues, etc. so they can be educated and at the time of symptoms can determine how to treat them, and when to call the provider.
 We also encourage the veteran to have it available when they call the after hours phone line.